nik09877/CS_Vault_Personal_Notes/555_Projects/CodeCollabPro/code-collab-pro.md

  * AND RETURN THE RESULTS
 ```
 - When a user leaves from collab-draw I wasn't removing all the cursors from it's state , so whenever he joins a new room those old cursors were displaying , so when leaving clear the cursors in its store.
+- Fetch problem happening because while hosting on render I made the server wss, so that's why, it should have been https, but if I make it https , web socket will not work